The ins and out on how to test fertility and where to get it done

 • A hostile uterus (a.k.a not having enough cervical mucus or the right acidity for sperm to swim through it).

-The best place to start is taking a fertility test (like Kin's Fertility Hormone Test) or booking a chat with your GP.
+The best place to start is by taking a fertility test or booking a chat with your GP.
 They'll be able to arrange any infertility testing that might be helpful and can even make referrals to reproductive specialists who can run other tests for infertile couples.

 What's the difference between a fertility health check and a fertility assessment?